Six children dead, 12 ill in virus outbreak at N.J. rehab facility

 The facility has been instructed not to admit any new patients, the Department of Health said in a statement.

+In a statement, the Wanaque Rehabilitation Center said that it had promptly notified "all appropriate government agencies," including the Centers for Disease Control, when staff discovered the adenovirus cases.

+"The Wanaque Center continues to fully cooperate with these agencies and has sought out their medical guidance with respect to the virus," the statement said.

-Adenoviruses usually cause mild illness in young children, but the particular strain that's affecting Wanaque "is affecting medically fragile children with severely compromised immune systems," the health department said.
+Adenoviruses usually cause mild infections of the respiratory tracts, eyes, intestines, urinary tracts, and nervous systems of young children, but the particular strain that's affecting Wanaque "is affecting medically fragile children with severely compromised immune systems," the health department said.
 "The strain has been particularly associated with disease in communal living arrangements and can be more severe," according to the department.

 This is a developing story.
 Check back for updates.